techie-guy/raycaster/README.md

 Clone this repository recursively to pull in the submodules

-**To Build the Project:**
+**To Build the Project, You will need:**

--> You will need a C Compiler: Clang, GCC or Emscripten(not yet supported)
+-> A C Compiler: Clang, GCC or Emscripten(not yet supported)

--> pkg-config

--> Premake5
+-> make

 -> GLFW3

 You can Download them from your package manager

-After cloning the repo recursively, `cd` into it, then:
+After cloning the repo recursively, `cd` into it.
+Then use `make` to build the project.
-1. Generate the project files (here Makefiles) using `premake5 gmake2`
-2. Use `make` to build the project
+To run the executable use `make run`